Climate Denialist Claims - And What the Science Says

 Why This Claim is Wrong: This effect is and has long been very well understood and continues to be factored into studies of global temperatures.
 The denialist claim is disingenuous in the extreme and aims itself at the naive, who don't realize how obvious and for how long this effect has been understood by climate scientists.
 For example, the latest IPCC report in 2007 finds that urban heat island effects have been determined to have negligible influence (less than 0.0006 °C per decade over land and zero over oceans) on these measurements.
 Here's an easily digested summary of the story.
 There isn't, and never was, a "urban heat island" issue with the data.
 Here's the latest graph showing global temperatures using all data, and also using only rural weather stations.
 For the entire 160 year period, there is no difference (with the exception of the Civil War time - questionable data-taking in the heat of battle?) .

 Update 2012: This is a good place to mention the work of Professor Richard Muller at UC Berkeley.
 Muller is an astronomer, but is also interested in science and society, and in science communication.
 He clearly enjoys being a contrarian in general (I've heard him speak at UCSC).
 He had been a critic of the AGW climate science community, although he admits he had not actually studied climate science.
 This shoot-from-the-hip approach can make you endearing ... or it can make you look like a fool.
-To his credit, he decided to pull together some bright people and re-analyze all available historical temperature data and assess the case for biases, including the urban heat island effect - the BEST project, (why am I not surprised by the moniker he chose?) and read it here as well.
-He claims this will be done without spin, without agenda, and in the tradition of solid science.
-We certainly hope so.
-So far, it looks as though he's keeping to his promise.
+To his credit, he decided to pull together some bright people and re-analyze all available historical temperature data and assess the case for biases, including the urban heat island effect - the BEST project, and read it here as well.
 His results on the global temperature trend is closely confirming the work of climate scientists, to his surprise, and to the outrage of high profile blogger denialist and Fox News TV weatherman Anthony Watts (wikipedia's entry).Peter Sinclair put together this video on the Richard Muller story.
 I'm glad to see Muller finally siding with the long standing evidence, as he's had a checkered past (see here) in regards to climate science.